 Christ Church shipped the 19th-century wooden Erben case to Gloucester, Massachusetts, so the new organ could be built within it.
 There, the Fisk team had started the herculean process behind the making of a pipe organ.

 For the new Christ Church instrument, welders cast, cut and shaped 3,099 pipes -- each one then moved to Christ Church and handled, adjusted, and tuned by builders from the Fisk team.
 Through rods of carbon fiber, artisans connected valves at the base of the pipes to the organ's keyboard: this direct mechanical connection, called "tracker action," allows the organist's fingertips to trigger the release of pressurized air through the pipes.
 As the source of a pipe organ's sound, mechanical tracker action replaces the electricity relied upon by mass-produced organs.

-Fisk craftspeople also built the wind chests that hold the organ’s pressurized air, inserted stops, and assembled the organ’s console.
+Fisk craftspeople also built the wind chests that hold the organ's pressurized air, inserted stops, and assembled the organ's console.
 They sanded and repainted the moulding of the 1836 Erben case, and re-gilded the urns that sit atop the casing.
-As soon as the pipe organ sang to Fisk’s satisfaction and fit perfectly into the casing, it was disassembled and sent to Philadelphia, where voicers are once again engaged in the painstaking tuning process of each pipe, now to fit the acoustics of Christ Church.
+As soon as the pipe organ sang to Fisk's satisfaction and fit perfectly into the casing, it was disassembled and sent to Philadelphia, where voicers once again engaged in the painstaking tuning process of each pipe, now to fit the acoustics of Christ Church.
 This short video shows the whole process of conception to completion of Opus 150.

 Fisk Opus 150 is the only mechanical-action organ of its kind in Philadelphia.
 We look forward to sharing it with singers, chamber musicians, composers, teachers, artists, and students.
 Please visit Christ Church this spring to participate in one of our dedicatory events and performances.